NLnetLabs/routinator/source/initialisation.rst

 Now, you can see how Routinator connects to the RPKI trust anchors, downloads the the contents of the repositories to your machine, verifies it and produces a list of VRPs in the default CSV format to standard output.

-Because it is expected that the state of the entire RPKI is not perfect as all times, you may see several warnings during the process about objects that are either stale or failed cryptographic verification, or repositories that are temporarily unavailable.
+..
+Important:: Because it is expected that the state of the entire RPKI is not
+               perfect as all times, you may see several warnings during the process about objects that are either stale or failed cryptographic verification, or repositories that are temporarily unavailable.

 From a cold start, this process will take a couple of minutes.
 Subsequent verification runs will be much faster, because only the changes between the